-What is the effect of broker non-votes with respect to the proposals?
+What is the effect of broker non-votes?

-Under NYSE rules, if you hold your shares through a record holder of your shares such as a broker, the broker will not be able to vote your shares on Proposal 1 (election of directors), Proposal 2 (advisory vote to approve named executive officer compensation as disclosed in this proxy statement), Proposal 3 (the frequency of advisory vote to approve named executive officer compensation of a Company bylaw requiring an exclusive forum for certain legal actions), or Proposal 6 (approval of the Ingredion Incorporated 2023 Stock Incentive Plan) unless it receives specific instructions from you.
+Under NYSE rules, if you hold your shares through a record holder of your shares such as a broker, the broker will not be able to vote your shares on Proposal 1 (election of directors), Proposal 2 (advisory vote to approve named executive officer compensation as disclosed in this proxy statement), Proposal 3 (the frequency of advisory vote to approve named executive officer compensation), Proposal 5 (approval and ratification of a Company bylaw requiring an exclusive forum for certain legal actions), or Proposal 6 (approval of the Ingredion Incorporated 2023 Stock Incentive Plan) unless it receives specific instructions from you.
 We strongly encourage you to submit your voting instructions on Proposals 1, 2, 3, 5 and 6.

 When the broker may not vote your shares on certain proposals without instructions from you but votes your shares on any proposal for which it does not require your instructions, which for this annual meeting is Proposal 4 (ratification of appointment of KPMG as our independent registered public accounting firm), your shares will constitute "broker non-votes" on the proposals for which the broker does not have voting discretion.
-Broker non-votes will be counted for purposes of establishing a quorum but will have no effect on the outcome of the vote on Proposals 1, 2, 3, 5 and 6, which are the proposals for which the broker requires your voting instructions.
+Broker non-votes will be counted for purposes of establishing a quorum, will have no effect on the outcome of the vote on Proposal 1 and will have the effect of a vote against Proposals 2, 3, 5 and 6.